 But say the parking lot is across the street or several blocks away from the workplace.
 What happens if an employee is hit by a car or falls on a patch of ice while walking to work?
 A bill currently in the state Assembly would make injuries from these types of injuries compensable under workers’ comp.

 Nurse denied workers’ comp after accident on the way to parking lot

-It appears this bill is at least partly in reaction to a 2019 decision by the Superior Court of New Jersey’s Appellate Division that went against a nurse who was hit by a car.
-The nurse had ended her shift and was walking to the hospital-owned parking lot where her vehicle was waiting when she was struck.
+This bill may have been a reaction to a 2019 decision by the Superior Court of New Jersey’s Appellate Division that went against a nurse in who was hit by a car.
+The nurse was walking to the parking lot rented by her employer for employee parking in Jersey City after her shift when she was struck.
 The court ruled that since the woman’s injuries did not occur inside the hospital or in the parking lot, she did not qualify for workers’ compensation.